In 2021, there were several dramatic changes to Minnesota’s DWI laws, from updates to license reinstatement requirements to vehicle forfeiture.

 In addition, vehicle owners are now allowed to use their vehicles while the forfeiture action is pending.
 Previously, owners were required to post a bond to secure the return of their vehicles.
 Now, depositing the vehicle title is all that will be required.

 Need Help Understanding the New DWI Laws?

 DWI laws are constantly changing.
 That is what we are here for.
-The DWI attorneys at Sheridan & Dulas provide aggressive representation and will take your case to trial to defend you against DWI charges.
+The DWI attorneys at Sheridan, Dulas, Hunstad & Kins provide aggressive representation and will take your case to trial to defend you against DWI charges.
 With our DWI experience, we know the laws like the back of hand.
 Contact our office today to discuss the specific facts of your case and begin building your defense.